 Despite these struggles, residents still remained hopeful that the community, which had grown to be largely African American, could be improved.
-54 row houses were rehabilitated in the 1990s by Hollins Market LP and Markets Mew LP –which were founded by two residents and investors from the neighborhood, Howard and Steve Loewentheil — using Federal Historic Preservation Tax Credit.
+54 row houses were rehabilitated in the 1990s by Hollins Market LP and Markets Mew LP –which were founded by two residents and investors from the neighborhood, Howard and Steve Loewentheil, using the Federal Historic Preservation Tax Credit.
 This rehabilitation project was coupled with the city’s plan to provide reduced down payments and affordable mortgages to qualifying low income buyers.
 Despite these projects, residents still felt that safety was a major concern and were dissatisfied by the lack of resources provided by the city to improve the crime rates and vacant/abandoned houses.

-Although struggles continue, hope remains.
 The rich history and vibrant community of Hollins Market make this area a unique, hidden gem in Baltimore.

 Historic Hollins Map-Photo Credit: